-Here is a second group of ten Minutes for you to enjoy this summer!
-We will be back with our regular weekly Minutes on September 20 for a new year of weekly Minutes.
+Here is a group of ten Minutes for you to enjoy this summer!
+We'll be back with our regular weekly Minutes in September 2022 for a new school year.
 Our archives are also open for summer reading.
-Just scroll down to read them all.
+Just scroll down to read them all, and enjoy your summer!

 When she was a girl in Scotland, Frances or “Fanny” Wright fell in love with America, a new nation “consecrated to freedom.”
 On September 3, 1818, the 22-year-old writer set foot on that actual land of her dreams.
 She and her little sister Camilla, a pair of wealthy orphans, spent the next two years touring the young U.S. Young females did NOT go traveling without a man in those days, but Fanny believed that freedom should apply to women too!